HKUDS/SSLRec/docs/User Guide.md

 ## Create My Own Model
 You can follow the 5 steps below to create and train your model:

-_Here we assume that your model belongs to General Collaborative Filtering, which only affects the location where the model source files are placed._
+_Here we assume that your model belongs to General Collaborative Filtering, which only affects the location where the model files are placed._

 **First**, please create a file named ```{model_name}.py``` under ```models/general_cf/```, where ```{model_name}``` is the name of your model in lowercase.
 In this file, you can code your model and implement at least these four functions: (1) ```__init__()```, (2)```forward()```, (3)```cal_loss(batch_data)``` and (4) ```full_predict(batch_data)```.